Lartu/MOXDown/README.md

 The idea is that you write .mox files written in MoxDown markup and then this script generates HTML, Gopher and Gemini files from that source.

 Check `example.mox` for more an example.
+You can compile it to HTML, Gopher and Gemini by running:

+`python3 MOXDown.py example.mox -g127.0.0.1 -p70 -cblack -lblue -v#ff00aa -b#bbddff -u❧ -k☞`

 # The MoxDown General Documentation